 - resources and resource network,

 - the unique culture and

 - leadership style.

 It is, therefore, no surprise that many churches face a serious challenge in deciding if, and where to engage their communities.
-Getting this step right have launched many churches on an exciting journey.
-The church is seen in society as one of many community structures that together with many others, plays a significant role in community transformation.
-It is therefore often criticized when it is not involved in any form of community work, upliftment or development.Here are a few action steps that can help a church to initiate their own community development project.
+Getting this step right has launched many churches on an exciting journey.
+The church is seen in society as one of many community structures that together with many others, play a significant role in community transformation.
+It is therefore often criticized when it is not involved in any form of community work, upliftment, or development.Here are a few action steps that can help a church to initiate its own community development project.